-- 1. Be sure the Elevation button is selected. - 2.
-Select a Brush Size. - 3.
+- 1. Be sure the Elevation button is selected. - Select a Brush Size. - 3.
 Set the Terrain Elevation slider to the elevation you want.
-Negative elevations are under water. - 4.
-Select whether you want to Paint Hills, Paint Cliffs, or Paint Cliff Paths:

-Paint Hills - Paints smooth slopes that land units can climb.

-- Paint Cliff Paths Paints a smooth slope onto a cliff so that land units can climb up the path. - 5.
-Left-click (and drag, if desired) to raise or lower the elevation of the land under the Brush.
+Negative elevations are under - 4.
+Select whether you want to Paint Hills, Paint Cliffs, or Paint Cliff Paths: - Paint Hills Paints smooth slopes that land units can climb. - Paint Cliffs Paints steep slopes that land units cannot climb. - Paint Cliff Paths Paints a smooth slope onto a cliff so that land units can climb up the path. - Left-click (and drag, if desired) to raise or lower the elevation of the land under the Brush.
 All the tiles under the Brush move up (or down) to the altitude specified by the Terrain Elevation slider.